caetano-dev/Cave/README.md

 - Fix the last test function for the database.
 - Fix the sidebar that does not have a scroll.
 - Let user create and delete files.
-- Let user change file names
+- Let user change file names.
 - Create a search bar where the user can look for files based on the filename and tags.

 ---